Oovvuu/wp-plugin/README.md

 This plugin uses the Auth0 php SDK to authenticate with the Oovvuu API.
 Please run `composer install` to properly install this SDK.

 ## Client builds
-To build client files (i.e. Javascript and CSS files) we utilize npm.
+To build client files (i.e. JavaScript and CSS files) we utilize npm.
 First install all packages with `npm install`.
 Then run `npm run build` to build all production assets.
 Run `npm run dev` for a development build of assets, which also watches files for changes and automatically recompiles.

 ## Testing